vorobalek/autobackend/README.md

 ### Response Models

-The `[GenericResponse]` attribute defines which properties are permitted for reflection from the response model to the entity.
+The `[GenericResponse]` attribute specifies which properties can be mapped from the entity to the response model.

 #### Code Samples